keu/docs/astro/overview.md

 ## Architecture

-The following diagram outlines how the control plane, data plane, and users are connected to enable these features:
+The following diagram outlines how the Control Plane, Data Plane, and users are connected to enable these features:

 <div class="text--center">
   <img src="/img/docs/architecture-overview.png" alt="High level overview of Astro's architecture" />